axibase/atsd-use-cases/workshop/percentiles.md

 When there is a small sample of measurements, the [CDF](https://en.wikipedia.org/wiki/Cumulative_distribution_function) of the underlying population is unknown, that is why the percentile can not be calculated, it can be only **estimated** instead.

 Often the percentile of interest is not correspond to a specific data point.
 In this case, interpolation between points is required.
-There is no a standard univerally accepted way to perform this interpolation.
+There is no a standard universally accepted way to perform this interpolation.
 [Hyndman, R. J. and Fan, Y. (1986)](https://www.amherst.edu/media/view/129116/original/Sample+Quantiles.pdf) described nine different methods for computing percentiles, most of statistical software use one of them.

 ### Example Data